 Food Access

-Barriers to local food production, processing, and distribution, along with limited affordability and access to retailers, contribute to reduced food access and increased reliance on charitable food services, such as food pantries.
-The dashboards below tell the story of where the greatest need is in Central Texas and where neighbors who experience food insecurity access federal nutrition programs and emergency food to help feed their households.
+People who are unable to afford or reliably access food on their own rely on charitable food services, such as food pantries, to help feed their households.
+The dashboards below tell the story of where food insecurity is most concentrated in Central Texas and where households access federal nutrition programs and emergency food assistance.

-There are currently many robust datasets that contribute to a shared understanding of food access in Central Texas.
-However, food access is dynamic and occurs on a continuum.
-Some of the datasets available may underrepresent certain populations, such as people experiencing homelessness or undocumented immigrants.
-Many datasets do not include race and ethnicity or other demographic data that would enable analysis focused on increasing equitable food access and advancing food justice.
-Additionally, the population of Central Texas is growing and changing rapidly, and national datasets may not capture the nuances of this growth and change.
-There is opportunity to carry out more qualitative research, such as the Food Access Community Needs Assessments (CNAs) currently being conducted by Central Texas Food Bank, to develop a more localized view of food access across Central Texas.
+Many robust datasets contribute to a shared understanding of food access in Central Texas.
+However, food access is dynamic and occurs on a continuum, and no single dataset captures the full picture.
+Some of the datasets available may not include certain populations, such as people experiencing homelessness or undocumented immigrants—or lack race, ethnicity, or other demographic information needed for more granular analysis.
+Additionally, rapid population growth and change across Central Texas may not be fully reflected in national datasets.
+Complementing these data with qualitative research, including the Food Access Community Needs Assessments (CNAs) led by Central Texas Food Bank, helps provide a more localized view of food access across Central Texas.

 Questions to Consider

-Where are the areas of greatest need in Central Texas?
+Where are the areas of greatest food-related need in Central Texas?

 What are the most impactful levers for increasing food and nutrition security?